 Princeton Review Anatomy Coloring Book 4th Edition

 The Princeton Review is one of the most popular companies for study materials, and for good reason!
-Their coloring book takes an interactive approach to learning the body’s system, helping to solidify anatomical concepts for easier recall later.
+Their Anatomy Coloring Workbook 4th Edition takes an interactive approach to learning the body’s system, helping to solidify anatomical concepts for easier recall later.

-One of the most important aspects of this book is the extraneous study material.
+One of the most important aspects of this book versus other Anatomy coloring books is all of the additional reference and resources you’ll receive on each page.
 Each anatomical concept and structure is given a comprehensive explanation.
 The included introductory section explains the terminology and makes coloring suggestions so you can maximize your study.
-Also included is a glossary of common terms that you can quickly reference, along with appendices on injury and ailments.
+Also included is a glossary of common terms that you can quickly reference as you color along.
 Finally, the book gives you multiple memorization techniques to practice in addition to the coloring help.

 Twelve sections are included in the book: Introduction to Anatomy followed by a section for each of the major systems.
 126 total color plates span the pages.
 It’s a great study tool for students across all medical fields.